 The maths

-Let's run the numbers for a typical agricultural commodity trader:
+Let's run the numbers for a typical agricultural commodity trader.
+The figures below are illustrative, at a base-rate level of around 5%.

 That's one currency account.
 Now add the EUR operating account with a similar surplus, and the USD account that builds up between commodity settlements.
-You're looking at £40-60K per year in interest income that's currently earning nothing.
+Depending on rates, you could be looking at tens of thousands per year in interest income that's currently earning little or nothing.

 For context, that's roughly the cost of a junior analyst.
 Or the annual subscription to a treasury management system.
-It pays for itself before it generates a return.
+It can pay for itself before it generates a return.

 Why cashflow projections change everything